 As mentioned above, current asthma medications now used to treat asthma work in one of two ways: acutely (in the moment for an attack) or preventatively.
 For an acute attack, rescue medicines (tube openers, beta-agonists like albuterol) and strong anti-inflammatories (steroids like prednisone) work to open tubes and stop the triggering irritation, respectively.
 However, both patients and doctors prefer to prevent the irritation (inflammation) and attacks in the first place.
 Daily prevention medications (inhaled steroids, long-acting tube openers, leukotriene inhibitors like Singular, antibody biding medication like Xolair) stop attacks before they start.
 The combination of daily preventative medication and regular home lung testing can greatly reduce the number and severity of asthma attacks.

 Traditional Chinese Medicine (TCM) management of asthma is always complementary to conventional Western medical management.
 TCM has long recognized asthma, and has very many acupuncture points/meridians for addressing acute and long-term lung issues.
-Most dramatically, One-Needle Allergy Desensitization Therapy may actually eliminate or attenuate allergic responses, reducing symptoms in the lungs.
+Most dramatically, Allergy Relief Acupuncture may actually eliminate or attenuate allergic responses, reducing symptoms in the lungs.
 In addition, Chinese Herbal Medicine addresses “Lung System weakness or excess”, “Wei Qi” /immune/inflammatory issues, infection, and/or “Cold Phlegm” in chronic asthma to both prevent and treat asthma attacks. ,

 Learn more about Asthma

 These brief overviews of conditions represent distillations of basic and current medical reviews from the following sources: Conventional Medical Sources